Can Fashion Brands Innovate Sustainability?

 So yes – in this day and age, things move fast – but that doesn’t mean sustainability has to suffer.

-From bomber jackets to bone jewelry, they work with designers from Malawi to Brick Lane, Birdsong give 50%-85% back to the women who make the products.
-With a focus on craftsmanship, they focus on creating fairer fashion and amplifying the voices of the makers.
-Their tagline is ‘No sweatshop, no photoshop’, and ethics live at the very heart of what they do.
+From bomber jackets to jewellery, they work with designers from Malawi to Brick Lane, Birdsong give 50%-85% back to the women who make the products and pay a living wage.
+With a focus on craftsmanship, they are dedicated to creating fairer fashion and amplifying the voices of their makers.
+Their tagline is ‘No sweatshop, no photoshop’ and these ethics live at the very heart of what they do.

 The main takeaway: fashion brands should have visibility, even if progress is slow.
 Of course, changing an entire industry towards a more sustainable and ethical process may take time but that doesn’t mean it should be ignored.
 When smaller brands start to disrupt the status quo in an industry it is time to sit up and take notice.